Veil-Project/veil-project.github.io/collections/_posts/2019-03-18-meet-tom-bradshaw.md

 - [Dash](https://www.dash.org) – I like that Dash has consistent development and have found some of the developers that I have interacted with to be extremely talented.
 - [Particl](https://particl.io) – A project with unique development that Veil was able to bootstrap some of its cryptography from.

+**Closing note** — If you'd be interested in joining the Veil development team, either full- or part-time, be sure to visit the [Veil Development Bounty](https://veil-project.com/bounties/) page at our website.